The origin of blue jeans:

 I walked closer to the wooden galleon with cannons poking out through hatches in the hull in order to catch sight of the sails.
 It could be fun, if they were made from original blue jeans material.
 The spearhead, however, looked remarkably inauthentic and plastic like, and by the gangway I found an explanation.
 This ‘Neptune’ was not an original Spanish galleon from the mid-17th century, but scenography for Roman Polanski’s film ‘Pirates’ that came out in 1986.

-I didn’t bother paying the 5 euro fee to get on board, but continued along in old port in search of better clues to understanding Genoa past and present.
+I didn’t bother paying the 5 euro fee to get on board, but continued along the old port in search of better clues to understanding Genoa past and present.